keptn/tutorials/site/tutorials/keptn-azure-devops.md

     ![variables](./assets/azure-devops/azure-devops-variables.png)

+    You will receive the KEPTN_API_TOKEN with the following command:
+    ```
+    echo $(kubectl get secret keptn-api-token -n keptn -ojsonpath={.data.keptn-api-token} | base64 --decode)
+    ```

+    Get the KEPTN_ENDPOINT with executing:
+    ```
+    echo https://api.keptn.$(kubectl get cm keptn-domain -n keptn -ojsonpath={.data.app_domain})
+    ```

+    Take the other values from the screenshot.

-1. Promote or decline promotion of artifact: Now you can decide based on the score of the Keptn quality gate if you want to promote the artifact to the next stage or if you want to take other actions like rolling back, stopping a canary or whatever actions your deployment strategy offers you.
+1. TODO Promote or decline promotion of artifact: Now you can decide based on the score of the Keptn quality gate if you want to promote the artifact to the next stage or if you want to take other actions like rolling back, stopping a canary or whatever actions your deployment strategy offers you.

 ## Run the deployment & quality gate
 Duration: 4:00